-Captain Jack's Historic Bike Ride

-Sunday, May 20 at 2 pm Olde Mecklenburg Brewery
+Captain Jack's Historic Bike Ride Sunday, May 20 at 2 pm, Olde Mecklenburg Brewery

 In the summer of 1775, Captain James Jack, a local tavern owner, rode 450 miles to deliver the Mecklenburg Declaration of Independence to the Second Continental Congress in Philadelphia.
-In honor of this historic ride, there will be a bike ride from the Olde Mecklenburg Brewery to various historical locations around Charlotte, ending with a social at OMB.
+In honor of this historic ride, there will be a bike ride from the Olde Mecklenburg Brewery to various historical locations around Charlotte.
+The ride will leave from the Olde Mecklenburg Brewery and finishing there with a social upon return.